ThomasJScott3/Real-Estate-Ownership-Token/README.md

 ### HousingMarket.sol

 Function createAuction: Automates the process to offer a listing, compared to the Prototype.sol that required a contract to create an individual listing.
 With this function, we’re able to deploy our listings from this contract, thus saving time and costs on transaction fees.

-Function endAuction: Putting an end to any offers for the listing.
-As well as, initiate the payment from the highest bidder since the end will signal the transaction to switch the ownership of capital and title.
+Function endAuction: Putting an end to any offers for the listing; as well as initiating the payment from the highest bidder.
+This is because the end will signal the transaction to switch the ownership of capital and title.

 Function bid: Allows a bid with the ability to check through a modifier, houseRegistered, that will enable the function to see if the bid is for a valid house that's been registered.